-My name is Jared.
+I’m Jared Broker.
 I was a Navy Hospital Corpsman with a Surgical Tech specialization for eight years.
-I’ve used and cursed many autoclaves in my time!
-Mainly, I want this site to promote safe, sterile instruments through education about steam sterilizers, specifically table top sterilizers.
+That means I’ve used and cursed many autoclaves!
+I want to share my experiences, and now my research to help keep infections to a minimum.